skijbile/NEXTstop---Recomender-system/README.md

 Purpose-
 	 To deploy a model to return places in a city in Canada with events and business around in a small radius , with ratings (preferable the top buisinesses ).
-The idea behind is to create an application to assist a user in creating an itenirary  based on the users history of ratings and also suggest some other things of interest based on other users. in the following image you can see the area covered within this dataset
+The idea behind is to create an application to assist a user in creating an itenirary  based on the users history of ratings and also suggest some other things of interest based on other users.
+ <p> In the following image you can see the area covered within this dataset </p>

   <div style="display: flex; justify-content: center;">
     <p align="center">